Foyer Makeover with a Great Piece of Art!

 What colors work best in the space?

 Choosing the right color was also a key part of the process.
-Both our living and dining rooms have a palette of blue and gray with some yellows and warm metallics mixed in, so I wanted the art to jive well with those, since you can see them at the same time.
+Both our living and dining rooms have a palette of blue and gray.
+I wanted the art to jive well with those, since you can see them at the same time.
 The blues and yellows in this print blended perfectly with the art in the other rooms without being too matchy-matchy.
 If you see a Minted print you like, but aren’t sure about the color, many of the prints on the site come in multiple color-ways for you to choose from.
 I like to print out a copy of the print or hold my phone up to the space to see how it flows with the rest of the art in view.

 What speaks to you?

-More than anything, you want to love whatever you put up on your wall because you are going to see it every day!
-It should make you feel something – like this reminds me of my love for growing things and also its succulent vibes feels right at home in the hot climate of San Antonio.
+More than anything, you want to love whatever you put up on your wall.
+You’re going to see it every day!
+It should make you feel something.
+This print reminds me of my love for growing things.
+Its succulent vibes also feel right at home in the hot climate of San Antonio.

-This plant-loving girl is so happy with her new art that I had to go out and buy a new little plant for my collection to celebrate – a sansevieria that reminded me of the plant in the art print.
+This plant-loving girl is so happy with her new art that I bought a new plant.
+I chose a sansevieria that reminded me of the plant in the art print.
 Now let’s just hope I can keep it alive!